 For example, the use of nanoparticles has the promise of enhancing both current drugs and new drugs under development.
 Nanoparticles can be used to deliver drugs to the metastasis site with fewer side effects.

-The National Cancer Institute has a site where you and your doctor can search for clinical trials.
+The National Cancer Institute has a

 You can also check on bone metastases clinical trials at CenterWatch, a free listing service.
 You can sign up to be notified when a clinical trial matches what you’re looking for.